Skip to Content

 Biography:

 I use qualitative and quantitative research methods to study a wide range of housing related questions, including barriers to access and the ways housing markets shape the metropolitan built environment.
 My current project examines the links between housing affordability and sustainable transportation in Canadian cities.
 If you would like to do graduate studies related to low-carbon urban transitions, housing, and/or transportation in metropolitan contexts, please get in touch.
 I am especially interested in supervising students who have data analysis and/or GIS skills, but I’m keen to hear from students who have a qualitative research background too.
-I also have experience and enjoy supervising mature students who have been out of university for some time.
-Note that if you are an international student, I’ll need you to indicate whether you are able to fund your studies in Canada.
-Unfortunately I do not have funding to support international students.
+Note I also have experience and enjoy supervising mature students who have been out of university for some time.
+In your email, please specify whether you would be coming to Carleton as a domestic or international student.
+If you would be applying as an international student, I’ll also need you to indicate whether you are able to fund your studies in Canada without financial support from me or the university.

 Research Interests: